 - 100+ Employees: 56 hours of paid sick leave

-- Mental/physical illness, injury, or health condition
+- Mental/physical illness, injury, or health condition in an employee or employee’s family member.

-- Diagnosis, care, or treatment of mental/physical illness, injury, or health condition
+- Diagnosis, care, or treatment of mental/physical illness, injury, or health condition of an employee or employee’s family member.

-- Domestic violence services and assistance
+- Domestic violence services and assistance for an employee or employee’s family member.

 New York State Employee Rights In COVID-19 Era

 New York employees have a right to a safe work environment, to be free of discriminatory practices, and to take care of the ones they love.
 But when COVID-19 complicates your day-to-day, you have options.
+While coronavirus numbers aren’t at their peak, the legal issues are only just beginning.

 Brown Kwon & Lam is here for your New York employee rights in the COVID-19 era.
 Contact us today.